 Therefore, the law of dominance is defined as the first law of inheritance that states the expression of only one form of a trait in the first filial generation during the monohybrid cross between the heterozygous genes.
 In the first filial generation, one parental gene will be expressed in offspring.
 In a second filial generation, both the parental characters will appear with a phenotypic ratio of 3:1.

 Law of Segregation

-Mendel introduced the law of segregation after performing experiments on different traits of a pea plant through monohybrid cross to explain the law of dominance.
-The law of segregation is an explanation or the advance view of the law of dominance.
+Mendel introduced the law of segregation after performing experiments on different traits of a pea plant through a monohybrid cross to explain the law of dominance.
+The law of segregation is an explanation or the advanced view of the law of dominance.